Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - make decisions based on data
 - coding style reference, tools to enforce it, code reviews
 - allocate some hack time
-- regular emails with tips
+- regular emails with tips.
+Or put a one-pager in the toilets, as Google is doing

 ## StandUp
 It mush be SHORT: